RootstockCollective/collective-rewards-sc/specs/SPECIFICATION.md

 Once the Builder is activated, they can be voted by Backers.
 The number of votes that a Builder gets will determine the rewards the Builder will be entitled of.
 If a Backer allocated votes for a Builder, they'll receive rewards that are proportional to the votes allocated and the amount of time for which the votes stay allocated to that Builder.

 Example:
-Alice is a Builder.
+Chad is a Builder.
-Bob and Chad are Backers.
+Alice and Bob are Backers.
-Alice is KYC and community approved and her backer rewards percentage is 50%.
+Chad is KYC and community approved and his backer rewards percentage is 50%.
-The Backers who vote for Alice will get 25% of the rewards distributed to Alice.
+The Backers who vote for Chad will get 50% of the rewards distributed to Chad.
-At the end of the cycle Alice is entitled to get 2000 RIF.
+At the end of the cycle Chad is entitled to get 2000 RIF.
-Bob voted with 100 StRIF for Alice for a whole cycle.
+Alice voted with 100 StRIF for Chad for half cycle.
-Chad voted with 100 StRIF for Alice for half cycle.
+Bob voted with 100 StRIF for Chad for a whole cycle.
-Alice will get 1500 RIF (75%).
+Chad will get 1500 RIF (75%).
 Bob will get 375 RIF.
 For half of the cycle, Bob got all the possible rewards, 500/2 = 250.
-For the other half of the cycle, the remaining rewards got split between Bob and Chad, hence 250/2 = 125.
+For the other half of the cycle, the remaining rewards got split between Alice and Bob, hence 250/2 = 125.
-Chad will get 125 RIF.
+Alice will get 125 RIF.

 ## Builder status